FDio/csit/resources/tools/presentation/doc/trending_test_groups.md

    [Performance Tests Job Specifications, chapter Frame Sizes].
 3. Change the trending jobs to use processor cores as they are defined in [Performance Tests Job Specifications, chapter Processor Cores].
-   From run time point of view, consider using only 1c and 2c for some test beds.

-### Questions
-1. If items *1, 2, 3* from *TODO* list are implemented, it will be really hard to make it backward compatible.
-It means, the trending will start again from the beginning.
-Is it OK?
-2. Should we add also VICs to the Trending?
-They are not defined in [Performance Tests Job Specifications, chapter NICs].
-They are listed in this document.
-3. Which numbers of processor cores should be used?
-See point 3 in TODO list.

- *Note:* The answers will be implemented into this note and the questions will be removed before merge.

 # Test Groups